ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 A variation on this use case is an implementation of an algorithm taking an execution policy, which adds the atomic accessor to its output argument if called with a parallel policy, while using the `default_accessor` when called with a sequential policy.
-The following demonstrates this with a function computing a histogram:
+The following demonstrates this with a function computing a histogram.

 ```c++
 template<class T, class Extents, class LayoutPolicy>